Autotroph

-An autotroph is an organism that produces complex organic compounds (such as carbohydrates, fats, and proteins) using carbon from simple substances such as carbon dioxide, generally using energy from light (photosynthesis) or inorganic chemical reactions (chemosynthesis).
-They convert an abiotic source of energy (e.g. light) into energy stored in organic compounds, which can be used by other organisms (e.g. heterotrophs).
-Autotrophs do not need a living source of carbon or energy and are the producers in a food chain, such as plants on land or algae in water (in contrast to heterotrophs as consumers of autotrophs or other heterotrophs).
+An autotroph is an organism that can convert abiotic sources of energy into energy stored in organic compounds, which can be used by other organisms.
+Autotrophs produce complex organic compounds (such as carbohydrates, fats, and proteins) using carbon from simple substances such as carbon dioxide, generally using energy from light or inorganic chemical reactions.
+Autotrophs do not need a living source of carbon or energy and are the producers in a food chain, such as plants on land or algae in water.
 Autotrophs can reduce carbon dioxide to make organic compounds for biosynthesis and as stored chemical fuel.
 Most autotrophs use water as the reducing agent, but some can use other hydrogen compounds such as hydrogen sulfide.

 The primary producers can convert the energy in the light (phototroph and photoautotroph) or the energy in inorganic chemical compounds (chemotrophs or chemolithotrophs) to build organic molecules, which is usually accumulated in the form of biomass and will be used as carbon and energy source by other organisms (e.g. heterotrophs and mixotrophs).
 The photoautotrophs are the main primary producers, converting the energy of the light into chemical energy through photosynthesis, ultimately building organic molecules from carbon dioxide, an inorganic carbon source.
-Examples of chemolithotrophs are some archaea and bacteria (unicellular organisms) that produce biomass from the oxidation of inorganic chemical compounds, these organisms are called chemoautotrophs, and are frequently found in hydrothermal vents in the deep ocean.
+Examples of chemolithotrophs are some archaea and bacteria (unicellular organisms) that produce biomass from the oxidation of inorganic chemical compounds; these organisms are called chemoautotrophs, and are frequently found in hydrothermal vents in the deep ocean.
 Primary producers are at the lowest trophic level, and are the reasons why Earth sustains life to this day.

+Autotrophs use a portion of the ATP produced during photosynthesis or the oxidation of chemical compounds to reduce NADP+ to NADPH to form organic compounds.
 Most chemoautotrophs are lithotrophs, using inorganic electron donors such as hydrogen sulfide, hydrogen gas, elemental sulfur, ammonium and ferrous oxide as reducing agents and hydrogen sources for biosynthesis and chemical energy release.
-Autotrophs use a portion of the ATP produced during photosynthesis or the oxidation of chemical compounds to reduce NADP+ to NADPH to form organic compounds.
+Chemolithoautotrophs are microorganisms that synthesize energy through the oxidation of inorganic compounds.
+They can sustain themselves entirely on atmospheric CO2 and inorganic chemicals without the need for light or organic compounds.
+They enzymatically catalyze redox reactions using mineral substrates to generate ATP energy.
+These substrates primarily include hydrogen, iron, nitrogen, and sulfur.
+Its ecological niche is often specialized to extreme environments, including deep marine hydrothermal vents, stratified sediment, and acidic hot springs.

 History

 The term autotroph was coined by the German botanist Albert Bernhard Frank in 1892.
 It stems from the ancient Greek word τροφή (trophḗ), meaning "nourishment" or "food".
-The first autotrophic organism developed about 2 billion years ago.
+The first autotrophic organisms likely evolved early in the Archean but proliferated across Earth's Great Oxidation Event with an increase to the rate of oxygenic photosynthesis by cyanobacteria.
 Photoautotrophs evolved from heterotrophic bacteria by developing photosynthesis.
 The earliest photosynthetic bacteria used hydrogen sulphide.
 Due to the scarcity of hydrogen sulphide, some photosynthetic bacteria evolved to use water in photosynthesis, leading to cyanobacteria.